-Greens Creek Mine contributions to the socioeconomics of Southeast Alaska are important and highly significant.
-The mine is the largest private sector employer in Juneau, Alaska directly providing employment for approximately 400 fulltime equivalent positions and indirectly employing an additional 375 fulltime equivalent jobs.
-About 55% of the mine's employees live in Juneau, while an additional 7.5% live in Southeast Alaska.
-The mine provides over \$61 million in pay and benefits annually.
-Greens Creek Mine pays more than \$1.67 million annually in local property taxes and more than \$6.7 million (2013) in State licensing taxes.
+Rationale: Greens Creek Mine contributions to the socioeconomics of Southeast Alaska are important and highly significant.
+The mine is the largest private sector employer in Southeast Alaska directly providing employment for 330 fulltime equivalent positions and indirectly employing an additional 200 fulltime equivalent jobs.
+About 60% of the mine's employees live in Juneau, while an additional 20% live in Southeast Alaska.
+The mine provides over \$32 million in pay and benefits annually.
+Greens Creek Mine pays more than \$1 million annually in local property taxes and more than \$5 million annually in State licensing taxes.

-In 2013, Greens Creek Mine provided \$81,000 in charitable contributions and the Hecla charitable foundation provided another \$54,000.
-The mine has also instituted workforce development partnerships with the University of Alaska and Alaska Department of Labor, has started a successful new miner training program geared toward training local people for employment at mine sites and started (2011) the pathways to mining career program for high school students.
-The operation of the Greens Creek Mine is important to the economy of Southeast Alaska.
+In 2009, Greens Creek Mine provided \$50,000 in charitable contributions and \$18,000 in scholarships.
+The mine has also instituted workforce development partnerships with the University of Alaska and Alaska Department of Labor and has started a successful new miner training program geared toward training local people for employment at mine sites.